Jhonattan Vegas: Professional career

+Vegas turned professional in 2008 and played in his first PGA event as a professional at the Texas Open, where he also made his first cut; but he did not earn his PGA Card at the qualifying tournament that year.

-Vegas represented Venezuela in the 2009 Omega Mission Hills World Cup with Alfredo Adrian.
+He then started playing the Nationwide Tour in 2009, scoring two top-10 finishes in his rookie year.
+That year he also represented Venezuela in the 2009 Omega Mission Hills World Cup with Alfredo Adrian.
 They finished tied for 12th place.

 Vegas won his first Nationwide Tour event in 2010 at the Preferred Health Systems Wichita Open.
 He finished the season 7th on the money list and earned his 2011 PGA Tour card, the first Venezuelan to do so.
+He also competed in one PGA event, the Puerto Rico Open, where he again made the cut.

-On 23 January 2011, Vegas won his first PGA Tour event, the Bob Hope Classic, after defeating Tour veteran Bill Haas and Gary Woodland in a sudden death playoff.
+On 23 January 2011, Vegas won his first PGA Tour event, the Bob Hope Classic, after defeating Tour veteran Bill Haas and Gary Woodland in a sudden-death playoff.
 It was Vegas' fifth overall start on the PGA Tour and the second as a member of the tour.
-The victory is the first by a Venezuelan at a PGA Tour event; Vegas earned entry into the Masters and a two-year exemption on the PGA Tour.
-In his next start he finished in a tie for 3rd at the Farmers Insurance Open, holding a share of the lead on the back nine and moved to a career OWGR high of 69th.
-Vegas was the first PGA Tour rookie to lead the FedEx Cup standings.
+The victory was the first by a Venezuelan at a PGA Tour event; Vegas earned entry into the Masters and a two-year exemption on the PGA Tour.
+In his next start, he finished in a tie for 3rd at the Farmers Insurance Open, holding a share of the lead on the back nine and moved to a then-career Official World Golf Ranking (OWGR) high of 69th.
+Vegas was the first PGA Tour rookie to lead the FedEx Cup standings and that year he made it the BMW Championship, the third round of the FedEx Cup playoffs, for the first time.

 In July 2012, Vegas was the runner-up finisher at the annual Telus World Skins Game to Paul Casey held in Halifax, Nova Scotia, after having won the 2011 event in Banff, Alberta.
+He had just two top-10 finishes, coming in 7th at The Players Championship and 4th at the AT&T National.